NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ```

 ### Finding The File Hash
-As expected, Nix complained at us for lying about the file hash, and helpfully provided the correct one.
-We can substitute this into our `hello.nix` file, replacing `lib.fakeSha256`:
+As expected, the incorrect file hash caused an error, and Nix helpfully provided the correct one, which you can now substitute into `hello.nix` to replace `lib.fakeSha256`:

 ```nix
 # hello.nix